OUIsolutions/CWebStudio/README.md

 ~~~

 ### CEW_MAX_REQUEST_SIZE
-You cann Set the max request size, the defaults is 50000 chars, the aplication won read
+You can set the max request size, the defaults is 50000 chars, the aplication won read
 more than that size  but probably , it won crash if you pass more than 1000

 ~~~c